Looking For Work In Houston? These 7 Steps Will Help You Get The Job You Want

 Join relevant groups.
 Go to the homepage and search for groups using your keywords.
 Not only does this help your profile score, but you should also be able to learn from those groups and build more networks.

 Step 6: Test How It Looks.

 Before your resume reaches a recruiter, there's a big chance it goes through a computer first.
 Test out how it looks to make sure it gets to the right hands.

-jobscan.co is an optimization tool that simulates how screeners see your resume and grades it according to how well it looks to a computer.
+jobscan.co is an optimization tool that simulates how screeners see your resume and grade it according to how well it looks on a computer.

 Run your profile through the site and modify keywords or bullet points until you get a passing grade.